security-notes/infobyte-faraday-wiki/Searcher.md

-Usage examples
+### Usage examples

-To use searcher tool, we must keep in mind some elements to specify such as current workspace.
+To use Searcher tool, we must keep in mind some elements to specify such as current workspace.

     $ ./searcher.py –w=my_workspace –s=http://127.0.0.1:5984 –u=faraday –p=changeme
     $ ./searcher.py –w=my_workspace (Community version)

-(mandatory) faraday user and faraday password, these elements could be omitted if we are using the community version.
+**Mandatory:** Faraday's user and password.
+These elements could be omitted if we are using the community version.

 ## Rules configurations examples

- 1- We are going to change the severity to critical and confirmed to True all vulnerabilities that it name begin with ‘Device’ and its parent be ’50.56.220.123’ just if in this same host exists other vulnerability that have severity equals to info, and other vulnerability which creator be Nessus and it name begin with ‘OS’
+ 1- We are going to change the severity to critical and the confirmed status to True to all the vulnerabilities whose names begin with ‘Device’ and parent be ’50.56.220.123’.
+The condition to make this change is that if in this same host exists another vulnerability that has its severity equals to info, and another vulnerability which creator is Nessus and its name begin with ‘OS’:

     {
         'id': 'CLIENT_TEST_3',